IBM-Bluemix-Docs/mobilepush/push_step_2.md

 1. Click **Save**.
 The {{site.data.keyword.mobilepushfull}} service is now configured.

-After you have set up the service, you need to [Set up Push service client SDKs](/docs/mobilepush?topic=mobilepush-push_step_3).
+After you set up the service, you need to [Set up Push service client SDKs](/docs/mobilepush?topic=mobilepush-push_step_3).

 ## For Chrome apps and extensions
 {: #push_step_2_chrome-apps}